 Another modern solution to algae problems is called a UV clarifier.
 These ingenious devices use the power of ultraviolet light to kill algae in the water.
 With regular use, these UV clarifiers keep your pond clear, healthy, and fresher.

 *we prefer not to use these as we don’t find them to be as effective as other ways to prevent algae and keep it from growing too much

 Using an aerator is another way to keep certain types of algae down.
 Some types of aerators, including diffusers, do a good job of introducing air into the water.
 As they do so, some of this oxygen goes to helping aerobic bacteria.

 Aerobic bacteria break down biological material from dead plants in the water.
 As a result, you can promote the growth of beneficial bacteria that helps to keep your water clearer.

-Keep Your Backyard Pond Clean And Beautiful With Our Backyard Pond Maintenance Service
+Keep Your Backyard Pond Clean And Beautiful With Charlotte Backyard Pond’s Maintenance Service

 Now that you know more about how to get rid of algae in your pond, you can take steps to keep your backyard pond healthy and beautiful.
 That said, there are some jobs that are so big or complex that they require professional attention.
 At Charlotte Backyard Ponds, we stand ready to put our skills and experience to work for you.

 Fill out our contact form today to learn about our pond cleaning service!